exasol/script-languages-container-tool/doc/changes/unreleased.md

 ## Features

 * #404: Use HTTPS for BucketFS access (HTTP access is deprecated)
-* #401: Added support for running database tests with pytest
+* #401: Added support for running SLC database tests with pytest